rohanb2018/carracing_obstacles/README.md

 python car_racing_obstacles.py
 ```

-To use the environment in OpenAI Gym RL scenarios, move `car_racing_obstacles.py` to your working directory,
+To use the environment in OpenAI Gym RL scenarios, move `car_racing_obstacles.py` to your working directory (or add
+the directory containing this repo to your PYTHONPATH)
 and do the following:

 ```